lukearp/Azure-IAC-Bicep/Standard-Deployments/DomainController/ReadMe.md

 dnsServers | arrary | = Original DNS Server.
 DNS Servers to be configured on the DC VMs.
 Default is '["168.63.129.16"]'. dscConfigScript | string | Location of the DSC Script in a .zip format.
 Default: 'https://github.com/lukearp/Azure-IAC-Bicep/releases/download/DSC/DomainControllerConfig.zip' timeZoneId | string | Timezone property in Windows Config.
-Default: 'Eastern Standard Time'
+Default: 'Eastern Standard Time' managedIdentityId | string | Resource ID of Managed Identity that has rights to restart the Azure VM.
+Restart-AzVM is the command this account will be used for.

 # Sample Module